twoBirds/twobirds-core/README.md

 // always returns the root object

-tb( /app.Bod/ ) // returns the app.body object, its 'namespace' matches the regEx
+tb( /app.Bod/ ) // e.g. returns the app.body object, for its 'namespace' property should match the regEx